 - 100ml oil

-- Add the pork ribs into a pot of boiling water.
+- Add the pork ribs into a pot of boiling water over medium high heat.
 Allow the pork ribs to boil for 5 mins to remove all the scums from the ribs

-- Throw away the water and clean the ribs.
+- Discard the water and wash the ribs.

 - In the cleaned pot, add 3 litres of water, onions, salt, bay leaves and pork ribs.